 The US Food and Drug Administration (US FDA) has approved a number of over-the-counter drugs (OTC) based on their safety profile.
 Therefore, it means OTC drugs do not pose significant health risks.

 As a result, one can take them without the direct supervision of a healthcare professional.
-Nonetheless, there are certain over-the-counter drugs that can get you high and can result in substantial abuse.
-This guide is an informative source for the prevention of OTC abuse and addiction.
+Nonetheless, there are certain over-the-counter drugs that have mind-altering effects and can result in substantial abuse.

 What Are Over-The-Counter Drugs?

-Over-the-counter drugs are medications you can purchase without a doctor’s prescription.
+Over-the-counter drugs are medications users can purchase without a doctor’s prescription.
 Hence, they are also called non-prescription drugs.

-When you take OTC drugs following the instructions on the product labels, the chances of abuse are very low.
-However, with irrational use, the chance you end up abusing them and finally becoming addicted is very high.
+When someone takes OTC drugs following the instructions on the product labels, the chances of abuse are very low.
+However, with irrational use, the chance they end up abusing them and finally becoming addicted is very high.

 In the US, more than 80 drugs have been approved for use without a prescription.
 For example, common OTC drugs include cold tablets, cough syrups, motion-sickness pills, allergy drugs and certain pain medications.

-A number of prescription and OTC drugs can give you a high.
+A number of prescription and OTC drugs can give an indivdual a high.
 However, not all these will lead to a drug addiction.
-The following list contains some common over-the-counter drugs that can get you high:
+The following list contains some common over-the-counter drugs that can get a person high:

 - Cough medications: Dextromethorphan, found in cough preparations is an OTC medication that they abuse a lot.
 It works by changing the activity of cough center in the brain.
 It targets brain function.
 As a result, taking a large amount can cause euphoric feelings or even hallucinations.
-Incidentally, as your mind gets used to the euphoric feelings, you may abuse it to keep a constant high.
+Incidentally, as the mind gets used to the euphoric feelings, user may abuse it to keep a constant high.

 - Cold medications: Pseudoephedrine is a component of cold preparations.
 It helps to relieve nasal congestion by constricting the blood vessels in the nasal mucous membrane.
 It works as a stimulant.
 As a result, it can cause excitation and elevated blood pressure, people may abuse these pills to get high.